Our favorite travel photos of the year so far

-An aerial view shows white skyscrapers crowded along the Miraflores cliff edge in Lima, Peru.
+A duo walk across the secluded White Sands National Monument in Otero County, New Mexico.

+A lone gondolier propels his boat through the fog-covered lagoon in Venice, Italy.
 It's a big and amazing world out there, full of spectacular destinations.
 And with the ongoing revolution in camera technology, there's never been a better time to soak it all in than right now.
 At its best, travel photography inspires, intrigues and informs.
 It sets us on armchair adventures.
 It can spur us to actually plan a dream trip we've long sought to take.
 Or pictures can reveal a possible new journey that captures our imagination.

 These photos not only show the natural and human-made beauty of our world, but they can also give us a glimpse of other people and cultures and the beauty within the human race.